altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide/README.md

 ## Management of the IBM Watson IoT Platform:

-- Register in the IBM Bluemix platform in case you do not already have an account.
+- Register in the IBM Bluemix platform in case you do not have an account.
 (https://console.bluemix.net)

 <img src="https://image.ibb.co/cYC65f/Selecci-n-003.png" width="400">

-- In the search box, we put "Watson IoT Platform"
+- In the search box, we input "Watson IoT Platform"

 <img src="https://image.ibb.co/f3XaWL/Selecci-n-004.png" width="400">